bisqwit/that_terminal/README.md

 To install these dependencies in Debian GNU/Linux, you can use this command:
 `apt-get install libsdl2-dev pkg-config libx11-dev g++-12` (instead of 12, use what your system has available)

+__NOTE__: When compiling, you may get a “\__cur could be NULL” warning from the static analyzer of the compiler with reference to a vector<Cell>.
+This warning is bogus and should be ignored.

 ## What is a terminal emulator?

 A terminal emulator is a program that emulates a *terminal*.